 This is the 4 wheel version of the Gamecock above.
 I would be silly not to make a kit as it uses a lot of parts from the Gamecock, the main differences being the cab and three castings.

 The other main difference is use of a Chinese worm drive motor (see the motors page for details).
+This is more than powerful enough for small rto mrdium sized locos and is a good slow runner.
 This allows building to any gauge from 16.5 to 12mm.
 10.5mm is also possible but I will have to source a different gearbox as this one is too wide.

 Peckett Cranmore kit - £150.00